 Dodge Grand Caravan owners have reported 44 problems related to automatic transmission park/neutral start switch (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Dodge Grand Caravan based on all problems reported for the Grand Caravan.

 My 10 year old daughter accidentally knocked the shifting lever out of park with out her foot on the brake.
 The van went in to neutral and came down our drive way and hit a snowbank coming close to a foot from hitting my home.
 The door hit my husband's truck and crushed the drivers side door on the van into the fender.
 The lift gate on the back caved in.
 Luckily my daughter was able to get out from between the door and the van before it rolled.
 It never should have shifted with out the brake being pressed.